geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 ##### **Geohot** [[00:53:23](https://www.youtube.com/watch?v=hIWzGyEX2do&t=3203)]
 Well, no, but you load from the regs.
-The UOP is load, right?
+The UOp is load, right?
-The same way the UOP is load from Define Global?
+The same way the UOp is load from Define Global?

 ##### **Ignaciosica** [[00:53:34](https://www.youtube.com/watch?v=hIWzGyEX2do&t=3214)]
 Yes.